DigiBP/digibp-dom/README.md

 #### Challanges

 - Service integration has been one of the biggest challanges regarding the automation
-  - Specially integrating the Aleksa skill was very difficult.
-By the end we could integrate Aleksa into the process, but problems accured when we tryed to transfer the data to external platform.
+  - In particular, integrating the Alexa skill was very difficult.
+By the end we were able to integrate Alexa into the process, but problems occured when we tried to transfer the data to an external platform.

 #### Future recommendation

-- For the further improvement of the process we would recommand to have a propour implemented of Alexa chatbot integration, to enable higher process efficiency and make the overall process more easy by higher automation rate.
+- For the further improvement of the process we would recommend the integration of an Alexa chatbot, to enable higher process efficiency and make the overall process easier for those involved through increased automation.

 ![](https://raw.githubusercontent.com/DigiBP/digibp-dom/master/Report%20Pics/Thank%20You.png?token=AjCUhxJRZf6stOqvFR5FIG0-Gpg_jdmEks5bG8aywA%3D%3D)